 See Next: 29 Photos of India in Black and White

 Try shooting the Taj backlit as mentioned above, with the white balance setting on cloudy or shade.
 This gives the images a nice warm tone, perfect for early morning or late afternoon light.

 The walls of the Taj Mahal work wonders as giant reflectors for portrait lighting.
 Ask your subject to face a bright wall with the sun at their back.
 Their face should light up nicely!

 Unfortunately, there are no tripods allowed inside.
 Without a tripod you can try to balance your camera on the ground or on your bag and set the timer, or ask another person to take one for you, it worked for us!

 Without a tripod, you should set your camera to shoot on burst or continuous mode (located under the drive setting on most cameras).
 This ensures that at least one of the several pics you take will have less camera shake and be sharper than the rest.

-Unfortunately, there’s a hefty 500 rupee entry fee, but you can combine a great shot of the Taj with your visit here if you have a long lens!
+This fort is the next popular stop in Agra.
+In addition to pictures of the historic fort, you can combine a great shot of the Taj with your visit if you have a longer telephoto lens.
 (200mm+)

 Dussehra Ghat Road